 This is an introductory survey of the needs for and roles of computer information systems within organizations.
 Emphasis is on information technology requirements for organizations, history, hardware, programming, systems development, personal computers, Internet, and networks.
 Students work with personal computers using application software for word processing, spreadsheets, and databases.
 Programs are written and run in a high level language.
+The course is of interest to students in social sciences, humanities, career technical education, and business.
 (CSU/UC)